eeko-kon/pyOpenMS_UmetaFlow/README.md

 Mölder F, Jablonski KP, Letcher B, et al. Sustainable data analysis with Snakemake.
 Published online January 18, 2021. doi:10.12688/f1000research.29032.1

 ### Test Data (only for testing the workflow with the example dataset)
-* Current test data are built from known metabolite producer strains or standard samples that have been analyzed with a Thermo IDX mass spectrometer.
+* Current test data are built from known metabolite producer strains or standard samples that have been analysed with a Thermo IDX mass spectrometer.
 The presence of the metabolites and their fragmentation patterns has been manually confirmed using TOPPView.